diegofch29/teams-app-dev-guide/README.md

             });
       }
       ```
-      4. let's create our component so the user can have a button with which to authenticate
+      4. Let's create a component that provides a button for user authentication.
       ```
          <div className="unauthenticated-view-container">
          <Text size={800} weight="bold">